 Ball State is pleased to partner with Project Lead the Way, a national non-profit dedicated to teaching technical skills, problem-solving, and communication skills to high schoolers.
 Just like Ball State students, PLTW students are known for thinking big and tackling real-world challenges.
 Ball State instructors and alumni passionate about the built environment look forward to engaging with high schoolers through this new partnership.

-Our first event is a unique architectural design experience on Saturday, Nov.
-18, titled “Interactive City.”
+This event is a unique architectural design experience on Saturday, April 14 titled “Interactive City: The Build.”
 The hands-on design workshop will introduce Project Lead the Way students to foundational concepts of the design and build process, provide access to architecture professionals, and culminate with a finished project installed at the City Market in Indianapolis.
 The students’ efforts will engage the local community in helping to activate public space and transform the downtown environment.

-Interactive City Design Day –Session 1 will be from 9 a.m. to 3 p.m. on Saturday, Nov.
-18. Lunch will be provided.
-The result from this day will be a collaboratively designed sculptural project for the Conurbation Market area.
+Interactive City: The Build–Session 2 will be from 9 a.m. to 3 p.m. on Saturday, Apr.
+14. Lunch will be provided.
+The result from this day will be a collaboratively designed and built sculptural project for the City Market area.

 This session will take place in downtown Indianapolis at the CAP: INDY Connector, located in The Platform at 202 E. Market St. The Platform building is attached to the west side of the City Market, across from the City-County Building.

 Interested high school students should reserve their spot by contacting Lori Pence at firstname.lastname@example.org by April 6.